nullze/Aero_Mirrors/README.md

 ### Tesla Model 3 Aero Mirror Delete Kit
 ----

+Aerodynamic Study of Tesla Model 3 for increased efficiency gains from removing mirrors.
+[Unplugged Performance](https://unpluggedperformance.com/aerodynamic-study-of-tesla-model-3/)

+**Result:** From a factory baseline Tesla Model 3, it was determined that removing the mirrors entirely resulted in a 2.8% total decrease in vehicle drag and a reduction of Cd by 0.006.

 ![Tesla Model 3 Aero Mirror](https://cylect.io/assets/black_betty.jpg "Tesla Model 3 Aero Mirror Delete Kit")

 ----